followben/NextMQTT/README.md

 ## Roadmap
 Planned features include:
-* Session state & expiry
+- [ ] Support for QoS 1 and 2 incl. session state
-* Support for QoS 1 and 2
+- [ ] Publish with retain
-* Will Messages
+- [ ] Will Messages
-* Properties, incl.
+- [ ] Properties, incl.
 User Properties
-* Extended authentication flows
+- [ ] Extended authentication flows

-There is no plan to support MQTT 3.1, Websockets or Shared Subscriptions.
+There is currently no plan to support MQTT 3.1, Websockets or Shared Subscriptions.

 ## License